newchuyalong/libgdx-learning/Gradle-and-Intellij-IDEA.md

 You just [[generated your libgdx project|Project Setup Gradle]], now it's time to start developing its guts in Intellij IDEA or Android Studio (Android Studio is built on Intellij IDEA)!
 Before you can import your project into Intellij or Android Studio, make sure you [[setup your development environment|Setting up your Development Environment (Eclipse, Intellij IDEA, NetBeans)]]!

 ## Importing Your Project
 Go to `Import Project`, navigate to your project folder and select the `build.gradle` file.
 Hit `OK`.
-In the next dialog, if you're using IDEA 2016.1.2 or later, uncheck `Create separate modules per source set` (this might save you [some complexity](http://stackoverflow.com/questions/36372571/intellij-idea-and-gradle-why-there-are-3-modules-per-sub-module) later).
-Leave all other settings as they are and hit `OK` again.
+In the next dialog, leave all settings as they are and hit `OK` again.
 It will now import your project.
 This can take a while on the first time, as it downloads the Gradle wrapper and some dependencies.

 ### Common Problems
 If you run into problems due to a missing validation-api:1.0.0.GA artifact, delete your Maven cache at `C:\Users\username\.m2` or `/Users/username/.m2` or `/home/username/.m2`.